rohe/oidctest/docs/OIDCtesting/OPtest/overview.rst

 ENT_PATH
 ________

 A path to where the test configurations are stored.
-The confirations are stored in a tree of the form <issuer identifier>/<tag> like this::
+The configurations are stored in a tree of the form <issuer identifier>/<tag> like this::

     https%3A%2F%2Fexample.com --+-- code